 Sales and marketing expenses consist primarily of personnel costs, sales commissions and marketing costs.
+Sales commissions payable to our distributors are recognized when our products are "sold through" from the distributors to end users so that the commission expense is matched with the related revenues.
 Marketing costs include promotional goods, trade shows, press tours and advertisements in trade magazines.